 We have a long history of developing the world's highest performing road bikes.
 Tarmac, Venge, Roubaix, Allez, Diverge—each one dominates their respective category, featuring the best technologies in the industry.
 And while that's a tough palmarès to follow, the Turbo Creo SL is sure to exceed your expectations of how an e-road bike performs.
 It's lightweight, smooth, capable, and even lively—all with the power to flatten mountains, laugh at headwinds, and go farther than you ever thought possible.
 It's you, only faster.
 The Turbo Creo SL Expert features out Fact 11r carbon chassis.
 Yes, that’s the same one on the S-Works model, and you’ll also get the new Future Shock 2.0.
 For the spec, we included a 1x Shimano Ultegra Di2 build with an XT rear derailleur and an 11-42t cassette to take on shifting and braking duties, while Roval C 38 Disc carbon wheels get wrapped in 28mm Turbo Pro tires to keep you rolling worry-free and super fast.
 And filling out the build are our Future Stem Pro, alloy Expert Hover bars, and our fan-favorite Body Geometry Power Sport saddle. - The Creo SL is the lightest e-bike in its class—literally kilograms lighter than the competition.
 Not only does the lightweight and stiff FACT 11r carbon frame inspire dancing on the pedals and diving into corners, but it also reduces overall system weight and increases the range. - The lightweight SL 1.1 motor doubles your effort with as much as 240 watts of silent and powerful assistance to amplify your ride.
 The motor’s responsive torque curve delivers power perfectly in-tune with your normal riding cadence and leaves no resistance when riding unassisted. - Battery anxiety?
 Not on the Creo SL.
 With up to 80 miles of range from the internal battery, the Creo SL eats up big miles and long days.
-Our included range extender provides up to 40 additional miles of mountain-flattening power. - By connecting with our Mission Control App, you're able to tune the SL 1.1 motor to your riding style, record rides, and monitor the battery.
+Our optional range extender provides up to 40 additional miles of mountain-flattening power. - By connecting with our Mission Control App, you're able to tune the SL 1.1 motor to your riding style, record rides, and monitor the battery.
 The app can handle battery management automatically too, ensuring the battery will last as long as you need it to.
 The motor even has a built-in power meter that transmits to any ANT+ head unit.
 Don’t want to connect?
 No worries— the Turbo Connect Unit (TCU) on the top tube gives you all the control you need to ride. - E-road bikes are inherently harsh, but with the Future Shock 2.0, you'll feel a reduction in fatigue and an increase in speed, no matter the terrain.
 The 2.0 iteration gives you more control via a knob atop the stem.
 This knob adjusts compression from fully-open to stiff, while hydraulically-damped internals control rebound.
 The new Smooth Boot, top cap, and Future Stem also enhance the aesthetic, so you get a clean transition from head tube to stem.

 Whether you're just getting into road cycling, commuting, or just looking for a new bike, the Specialized Allez is the perfect choice.
 Featuring a lightweight alloy frame, carbon fiber fork, and mounts for racks and fenders, it's as performance-packed as it is versatile.
 Not only does a light bike feel better when you're climbing up a hill, but it's also essential when you're carrying your bike up to the 5th floor, and this was at the forefront of the frame design.
 With a redesigned E5 Alloy frame, the Allez features a class-leading weight.
 Aggressively thin-walled, yet tough, tubes have been implemented to save weight, as well.
 Speaking of the fork, entry-level road bikes often times feature either alloy or cheap carbon fiber forks that greatly detract from the overall ride quality.
 But with a full FACT carbon fiber fork, the Allez is better handling, smoother riding, and lower in weight—floating over rough chip-seal and carving through corners like a slalom skier.
 For the geometry, Specialized developed the Allez by utilizing the vast Retül fit database.
 This meant creating a geometry that's sure to cover a broad range of positions, while still providing the performance-minded handling you'd expect from your first bike.
 This Allez also features integrated rack and fender mounts, allowing you to get weight out of your backpack and on to a lightweight rack when you need it.
 This not only makes for a good road bike, but it also enables you to transform it into a fast commuter.
 Along these lines, you'll find plenty of clearance for 28mm tires, so longer rides become far more bearable and city streets much smoother.
 For the build, this Allez features reliable Shimano Claris shifting, durable Axis Sport alloy wheels, and well-protected Espoir Sport tires. - E5 Premium Aluminum frame features fully manipulated tubing with smooth welds that increase stiffness and efficiency, while looking just as good as it performs. - Specialized FACT carbon, full monocoque fork designed for high-speed handling. - Shimano 2000 Claris STI shifters shift reliably and are ergonomically shaped to fit all hand sizes